shack/synth/README.md

 # Synthesis of Loop-free Programs

-This is an implementation of the counterexample-guided synthesis algorithm of [Gulwani et al.](https://susmitjha.github.io/papers/pldi11.pdf) using the [Z3](https://github.com/Z3Prover/z3) SMT solver.
+This is a synthesis algorithm that combines the counterexample-guided synthesis algorithm of [Gulwani et al.](https://susmitjha.github.io/papers/pldi11.pdf) with X.
+It is implemented using the [Z3](https://github.com/Z3Prover/z3) SMT solver.

-This algorithm synthesizes loop-free programs from a library of templates, given the specification of the program as an SMT formula.
+This algorithm synthesizes loop-free programs from a library of operators given the specification of the program.
+The specification is given by a list of SMT formulas, one for each output of the program.
-A template is an operation with $n$ inputs and one output whose semantics is specified by an SMT formula.
+An operator is a function with $n$ inputs and one output whose semantics is specified by an SMT formula.
-The algorithm will find a *provably correct* program composed of the templates in the library if such a program exists or will report failure if no such program exists.
+The algorithm will find the shortest *provably correct* program composed of the operators in the library if such a program exists or will report failure if no such program exists.

+The algorithm is generic with respect to the SMT theories used by operators and functions to synthesize.
+In contrast to Gulwani et al.s work, this algorithm does not require a specified number of each operator but can instantiate each operator as often as it sees fit.

-For example, if you provide a library that consists of two NAND operations, each with the specification $o=\neg (i_1\land i_2)$, and ask for synthesizing a program that fulfils the specification $o=i_1\land i_2$, the algorithm will synthesize the program
+For example, if you provide an operator library that only consists of a NAND operation (with the specification $o=\neg (i_1\land i_2)$), and ask for synthesizing a program that fulfils the specification $o=i_1\land i_2$, the algorithm will synthesize the program
 ```
 v2 = nand(v0, v1)
 v3 = nand(v2, v2)
 return(v3)
 ```
 where `v0` and `v1` are the input variables.

 ## Prerequisites